NotAShelf/tempus/README.md

 # Use without colors (you can also set the NO_COLOR env variable)
 NO_COLOR=1 tempus 5m

+# Countdown to a specific time (today or tomorrow)
+tempus countdown 20:00

+# Countdown to a specific date and time
+tempus countdown "2025-12-31 23:59:59" --name "New Year"

+# Countdown with a theme
+tempus countdown "2025-05-10" --theme rainbow

+# Countdown with big clock display
+tempus countdown "14:30" --big
 ```

 ## Progress Bar Themes